arkitektio-apps/gucker/README.md

 ## Usage

-To use the software, simply run the following command:
+To use the software, simply start the downloaded binary or run the following command, if working with the pip package (and running in the same environment as the package is installed in)

 ```bash
 gucker